How to Configure Email Filters

 Multiple rules

-To create additional rules for a filter, click a plus symbol to the right of a rule.
+To create additional rules for a filter, click the plus symbol to the right of a rule.
 A new option menu, operator menu, and criteria text box will appear on the interface.

 To delete a rule, click the minus symbol to the right of that rule.
 The system will remove that rule from the interface.